Raising multiple babies

 Preparing your home for triplets or more

-You will need a good supply of nappies — approximately 6 to 8 nappies per day for each baby.
+You will need a good supply of nappies — about 6 to 8 nappies per day for each baby.
 Make sure you have plenty of clothes so you always have some spare.
-Buy baby suits, cotton singlets, cardigans, bootees or socks, muslin wraps and blankets.
+You'll need baby suits, cotton singlets, cardigans, bootees or socks, muslin wraps and blankets.

-To help with the costs of raising multiple babies, the Australian Government pays a Multiple Birth Allowance for families who receive Family Tax Benefit Part A. For more information, visit the Department of Human Services.
+To help with the costs of raising multiple babies, the Australian Government pays a Multiple Birth Allowance for families who receive Family Tax Benefit Part A. For more information, visit Services Australia.

 Multiple babies and sleep